Certificate of analysis

 A certificate of analysis (COA) is a formal laboratory-prepared document that details the results of (and sometimes the specifications and analytical methods for) one or more laboratory analyses, signed—manually or electronically—by an authorized representative of the entity conducting the analyses.
 This document gives assurances to the recipient that the analyzed item is what it is designated to be, or has the features advertised by the producer.
 The design and content of a COA may be based upon a set of requirements identified by the lab, by regulatory-driven requirements, and/or by standards developed by standard developing organizations.
 The COA is used in a wide variety of industries, including but not limited to the agriculture, chemical, clinical research, food and beverage, and pharmaceutical industries.

 Use in various industries

-The COA is typically used in industries where the quality of a produced good is of significant importance and the COA recipient needs assurances to that quality.
+The COA is typically used in industries where the quality of a produced good is of significant importance and the COA recipient needs assurances of that quality.
 By extension, this often means regulations, standards, and/or guidelines are in place to better ensure analyses are approved and reported correctly.
-For example, regulations, standards, and/or guidelines affect COA use in the agriculture, chemical, clinical research, food and beverage, and pharmaceutical industries.
+For example, regulations, standards, and/or guidelines affect COA use in agriculture, chemical, clinical research, food and beverage, and pharmaceutical industries.
 The COA may be used as a certification of product quality, an identification document, or a comparison document, depending upon the context.